Australian man dies after shark attack in popular tourist area

 Following the September incidents, four tiger sharks were culled and aquatic traps were laid out by the Queensland government, the Sydney Morning Herald reported.

-Reporting by Paulina Duran; Editing by Sandra Maler
+Reporting by Paulina Duran; Editing by Sandra Maler and Michael Perry